ndugal6/SchoolBook/ProjectManagementDocument.md

 4.2.12 Search For Notes

 The search for notes feature will allow students to search and filter throughout the database for notes regarding specific courses.
 The top bar of the main page will provide users with a search bar.
 The user will be able to type in the search bar to specify the course department and ID for the course.
 The system will display a table of information for the notes that have been uploaded for that course including the file name and the note’s semester and year.
-The file names will by hyperlinks to the PDF documentst here
+The file names will by hyperlinks to the PDF document is here

 **4.3 Manuals**